bkvogel/kumozu/README.md

 ./main matrix_mult_benchmark
 ```

-The result should probably be in the 100s of GFLOPS for a recent CPU.
-On a Core i7 5960X desktop, I get 692 GFLOPS.
+The result should probably be in the hundreds of GFLOPS for a recent laptop CPU and possibly over 1 TFLOPS for a high-end desktop or server.

 #### Running the examples